colinkiama/projectile/README.md

 ## Important Notes
 CSS support in emails is different from the rest of the web.

+## Contributing
+Found a bug or would like to help out with the project?
+Check this out: [Contributing to the project](CONTRIBUTING.md).

 Read these for more info:
 https://www.campaignmonitor.com/dev-resources/guides/coding-html-emails/